 Steroids can be considered in select cases, especially to reduce the mass effect and improve antibiotic penetration and cerebral edema.

-The surgical approach has a pivotal role in the management of brain abscess.
+The surgical approach has a pivotal role in the management of brain abscesses.
 The choice of the procedure depends on operator skills and preference.
 Approaches include ultrasound, or CT-guided needle aspirations via the stereotactic procedure, bur hole, and craniotomy for loculated multiple abscesses.
 Intravenous or intrathecal agents against specific microorganisms are considered with surgical therapy.

 The main differential diagnoses include: